lockss/lockss.github.io/administrators/manual/2.0-alpha3/installing/user.md

 sudo passwd lockss
 ```

-By default on CentOS, `sudo` privileges and membership in the `wheel` group are equated.
+By default on **CentOS**, `sudo` privileges and membership in the `wheel` group are equated.
 Adjust the above commands accordingly if your CentOS system has `sudo` configured differently.

-## How to Do It on Ubuntu
+## How to Do It on Debian and Ubuntu

 Type these commands: